vguillou/neon-page-behavior/README.md

 </polymer-element>
 ```

+<a name="animation"></a>
-## Animation configurations
+## Declaring different animation configurations

+<a name="animation_config"></a>
+### animationConfig
-Elements having the `NeonPageBehavior` and being child of a `<neon-animated-pages>` can also declared different `animationConfig` properties that will be used automatically for transitioning to and from each different page.
+Elements having the `NeonPageBehavior` and being child of a [`<neon-animated-pages>`](https://github.com/PolymerElements/neon-animation#page-transitions) can also declared different `animationConfig` properties that will be used automatically for transitioning to and from each different page.
-These properties' names must respect the following naming convention: `animationConfig` + Capitalized value representing the page to transition from/to for the parent `<neon-animated-pages>` (see `selected` and `attrForSelected` properties in the `<neon-animated-pages>` documentation for more detail on this).
+These properties' names must respect the following naming convention:

+`animationConfig` + Capitalized value representing the page to transition from/to for the parent `<neon-animated-pages>` (see `selected` and `attrForSelected` properties in the [`<neon-animated-pages>`](https://github.com/PolymerElements/neon-animation#page-transitions) documentation for more detail on this), all normalized to become a valid javascript variable name.

+<a name="shared_elements"></a>
+### sharedElements
-If your element also have the `NeonSharedElementAnimatableBehavior`, you can similarly declare different `sharedElements` properties for each different page to transition from/to.
-The naming convention is the following: `sharedElements` + Capitalized value representing the page to transition from/to.
+If your element also have the [`NeonSharedElementAnimatableBehavior`](https://elements.polymer-project.org/elements/neon-animation?active=Polymer.NeonSharedElementAnimatableBehavior), you can similarly declare different `sharedElements` properties for each different page to transition from/to.
+The naming convention is the following:

+`sharedElements` + Capitalized value representing the page to transition from/to, all normalized to become a valid javascript variable name.

-You can also differentiate the `sharedElements` for the transition FROM a given page (entering this element) from the `sharedElements` for the transition TO a given page (exiting this element) by following this naming convention: `sharedElements` + Capitalized value representing the page to transition from/to + `Entry` or `Exit`.
+You can also differentiate the `sharedElements` for the transition FROM a given page (entering this element) from the `sharedElements` for the transition TO a given page (exiting this element) by following this naming convention:

+`sharedElements` + Capitalized value representing the page to transition from/to + `Entry` or `Exit`, all normalized to become a valid javascript variable name.

 ### Example